 ISIS’s radical ideology targets more than just Christians

-While Christians certainly are ISIS’s primary target, they have also committed genocide against Shia Muslims, Assyrians, Chaldeans, Yazidis, Druze, Shabaks and Mandeans.
+While Christians certainly are ISIS’s primary target, they have also committed genocide against Shia Muslims, Assyrians, Chaldeans, Yazidis, A religious minority in the Middle East combining Judaism, Christianity and Islam.
+More, Shabaks and Mandeans.
 Basically, anyone who disobeys Sharia law are infidels.
 ISIS’s mass executions and horrific sexual assaults of women and young girls are carried out against any group they deem an apostate.
 According to a New York Times report in July of 2016, more than 1,200 people have been killed by ISIS—or ISIS inspired attacks—outside of Syria and Iraq.

 ISIS wants to be more than just terrorist group

 ISIS’s ultimate aim, as their name implies, is to form a massive Islamic nation ruled by strict Sharia law.
 To that end, ISIS is highly organized, establishing governing structures throughout the territories it rules.
 ISIS has a cabinet, governors, financial and legislative bodies, and a bureaucratic hierarchy that is run by a council.